 General Advice To Follow Before You Hike

 All of these tips are important in helping to keep your outdoor experience an enjoyable one.
 Like the Boy Scout motto says “Be Prepared”.
-You can check out additional safety tips in my post 21 Simple Safety Tips for Older Hikers.
+You can check out additional safety tips in my post 21 Simple Survival Tips for Hikers Over 50.

 Here is some useful advice that is good to know on every backpacking or outdoor nature hiking trip: